HinesDavidAlexander/VoiceAssistant/README.md

 ## Features

 - **Voice Command Recognition**: Accept basic voice commands to perform tasks like turning on/off lights or checking the weather.
-- **Device Integration**: Basic integration with simulated home devices (e.g., lights, thermostat).
+- **Device Integration**: [NOT IMPLEMENTED] Basic integration with simulated home devices (e.g., lights, thermostat).
 - **Weather Updates**: Provide current weather information upon request.
+- **Location Data**: Provide location readout to the user based on IP location

 ## Limitations

 Given the time constraint of a single day, the following limitations apply:

-- Limited device compatibility: Only a predefined set of virtual devices will be controllable.
+- Limited device compatibility: Only a predefined set of virtual actions will be usable.
 - Simplified voice recognition: May not accurately interpret all commands due to the use of basic voice recognition techniques.
 - Basic functionality: Features will be rudimentary, focusing on demonstrating the concept rather than providing a polished user experience.